Identify Linear Functions: Examining y = mx + b Properties

 Watch the teacher solve the problem with clear explanations

-00:29 Compare to the pattern of a linear function
+00:33 Compare with a linear function pattern.

 Step-by-step written solution